What It’s Like to Make an Adoption Plan

 birth parents looking at phoneGetting the Support You Need

-Lifetime Adoption encourages such counseling both during and after the adoption process.
+We encourage such counseling both during and after the adoption process.
 At no cost to you, we will connect you with a licensed, third-party therapist.
 By “third-party,” we mean that this counselor has no personal interest in whether or not you follow through with adoption.
 She is there to help you sort through the range of emotions you might be dealing with.

-Lifetime Adoption is here to give you all the information you need about adoption, so that you can make an informed decision about your pregnancy.
+Lifetime Adoption is here to give you all the information you need about adoption so that you can make an informed decision about your pregnancy.
 We want you to know that you have choices and rights with open adoption.

-Reach out to Lifetime Adoption for judgement-free support anytime
+Reach out to Lifetime Adoption for judgment-free support anytime by texting or calling 1-800-923-6784.

 Editor’s Note: This article was originally published on March 28, 2017, and has since been updated.